 Information about the project

-Open Source code to create a full-featured, optimized browser based on the code behind the
+contributed Open Source code to create a full-featured, optimized browser based on the code behind the

 popular Firefox browser.

 Notable other development/maintainance contributors to the project are:

 how people want to browse the web, which tools or extensions they wish to use, and which feedback users

 want to see ("Your browser, Your way"); efficiency, after all, should not stop at the engine of a browser,

 but extend to all parts of it, including the user interface.
 Specifically, Firefox has seen a redesign of

-the

-interface after the visions of the Mozilla Firefox product directors and user experience team to
+the user interface after the visions of the Mozilla Firefox product directors and user experience team to

 logical design choices, confusing minimalism with cleanliness.
 Especially in Firefox 29, with "Australis",

 conventions and ergonomics, as well as proper visual integration with the operating system.